microsoft/onnxruntime/docs/ORTModule_Convergence_Notes.md

 > `StatisticsSubscriber` can be subscribed before OR after wrapping ORTModule.

-Run training script to the steps that triggered the divergence.
+Run training script to the steps that trigger the divergence.
 Similarly, a folder named `ort_out` is created in the current working directory.

 Run command to generate per-step summary